Do you have a knack for writing and want to get your thoughts in front of thousands of Python developers?

 - You’ll Have an Impact: We get emails and comments every day about how our tutorials help our readers write their first Python program, get their learning progress unstuck, or accomplish their career dream of working with Python professionally.
 This means a lot to us and makes all the hard work worth it.
 Our most prolific authors have been approached at conferences and meetups by other developers who read their articles—a great conversation starter.

 - 100% Remote-Friendly: At Real Python you’ll join a remote-first, distributed, and diverse team that spans across the globe.

 - Free Stuff: As a final bonus, by joining the tutorial team you will get a lot of free stuff.
 You’ll get a free copy of all of the products we sell on the site, access to all of our members-only content, as well as a life-time membership to PythonistaCafe.
 That’s about $1,000 in value you’ll receive for free.

 At Real Python we aim to provide the highest quality tutorials and articles for Python developers out there.
 We’re in this for the long haul and we want to create and publish great resources that really help people improve their programming skills and their careers.

 Here are some of the categories we’re looking for writers on:

-- Technical – Python development, web development, testing, automation, etc. These articles should be at least 1500 words long (even more if you have it in you) and include detailed instructions, how-to’s, getting started guides to a specific technology, library, or framework.
+- Technical – Python development, web development, testing, data science, etc. These articles should be at least 1500 words long (even more if you have it in you) and include detailed instructions, how-to’s, getting started guides to a specific technology, library, or framework.

 - Career – All kinds of career topics that would appeal to: employees, managers, freelancers, entrepreneurs, and students.
 These articles should relate specifically to the programming and developer industry with a focus on the world of Python.